 The bottom line is while the New York intestate laws seek to help distribute the decedent’s estate to their blood relatives in a similar way the individual would have done if they had written a will, the laws can and often do differ drastically for a person’s true preferences for property distribution.
 Suppose you have a relative who you do not wish to include as a beneficiary.
 In that case, you won’t be able to exclude that person from inheriting your assets without writing a will and specifically adding that exclusion to your will.
 The only way to have your assets distributed in accordance with your wishes is to write a will and ensure it is valid and kept updated.

-Do I Need an Attorney to Write My Will?
+Do I Need An Attorney To Write My Will?

 While you are not required to have an attorney in order to write your will, you may still want to consider seeking the help and knowledge of a Suffolk county wills attorney to make the whole process easier.
 Knowing what to include in your will or where to even begin can be overwhelming, but a skilled estate planning and wills attorney can easily walk you through the process, ensuring your will is customized to your unique estate planning goals and that it will work as intended when the time comes.

 Whether you are new to the process of writing a will or have gone through major life events (such as a divorce or the birth of a child or grandchild) and need to update your will, you can always count on the Law Office of Gina M. Pellettieri.
-Attorney Gina M. Pellettieri and her legal team have helped countless clients in Suffolk county to write or update their wills and preserve their legacy for the next generation.
-If you have not written your will yet, it is best to stop procrastinating and get it done – simply call the Law Office of Gina M. Pellettieri at 631-250-3698 to get started.
+Attorney Gina M. Pellettieri and her legal team have helped countless clients in Long Island to write or update their wills and preserve their legacy for the next generation.
+If you have not written your will yet, it is best to stop procrastinating and get it done – simply call the Law Office of Gina M. Pellettieri at 631-320-1493 to get started.